NTDLS/CatMQ/README.md

 - Client Nuget package: https://www.nuget.org/packages/NTDLS.CatMQ.Client
 - Dedicated server install and web UI: https://github.com/NTDLS/CatMQ/releases

-## Running the server
+## Server
-The server can either be run in-process using the nuget package NTDLS.CatMQ.Server or by downloading and installing the [dedicated CatMQ Service](https://github.com/NTDLS/CatMQ/releases), which is a platform independent service that includes a web management interface.
+Running the server is as simple as downloading and installing the [dedicated CatMQ Service](https://github.com/NTDLS/CatMQ/releases), which is a platform independent service that includes a web management interface.

-### Server
+Alternatively, the server can be run in-process using the nuget package NTDLS.CatMQ.Server.
-Running the server is quite simple, but configurable.
-The server does not have to be dedicated either, it can be one of the process that is involved in inner-process-communication.
+Running the server in-process is simple and configurable.
+The server process does not have to be dedicated as it can also be one of the processes that is involved in inner-process-communication.

-Alternatively, you can just install the dedicated server which includes a management web UI.

 ```csharp
 internal class Program